projektdexter/traffic_sign_detection/README.md

 The dataset contains images of different size and therefore some level of preprocessing is done to convert the data into more manageble form.
 After preprocessing the data, we get a NxN matrix with rows representing the pixel density of an image.

-## Results
+## Results ANN Model

-We run the NN algorithm for 20 epochs.
+We run the ANN algorithm for 20 epochs.
 ```
 model.compile(loss="sparse_categorical_crossentropy", optimizer="Adamax", metrics=["accuracy"])
 history = model.fit(x_train, y_train, epochs=20)